Ferencvárosi TC–Újpest FC rivalry: 1945-1962: Political division

-In July 1956 Ferencváros contested their last Derbi under the name of Budapest Kinizsi.
+In July 1956, Ferencváros contested their last Derbi under the name of Budapest Kinizsi.
 The game ended 1-1.
-Due to the events of the 1956 Hungarian Revolution, the league campaign was discontinued, and no champion was declared. Újpest were standing second place at the time of the season's suspension, 3 points behind Honvéd, while Ferenvváros were placed 4th, 2 points below the green and whites.
+Due to the events of the 1956 Hungarian Revolution, the league campaign was discontinued, and no champion was declared. Újpest were second place at the time of the season's suspension, 3 points behind Honvéd, while Ferenvváros were placed fourth, two points below Ferencváros.

-In May 1957 the first Derbi of the Kádár-era was held. Újpest defeated Ferencváros 2-1 at the Népstadion, with a brace from Gusztáv Aspirány.
+In May 1957, the first Derbi of the Kádár-era was held. Újpest defeated Ferencváros 2-1 at the Népstadion, with a brace from Gusztáv Aspirány.

-In the 1957 Spring season Újpest finished 3rd, 1 point above 4th place Ferencváros.
+In the 1957 spring season, Újpest finished third, one point above fourth place Ferencváros.

-In June 1958 Újpest thrashed Ferencváros 4-1 at the Népstadion, with Szusza, Göröcs, Borsányi and Nagy all getting on the scoresheet.
+In June 1958, Újpest thrashed Ferencváros 4-1 at the Népstadion, with Szusza, Göröcs, Borsányi and Nagy all getting on the scoresheet.

-At the end of the 1957/58 season FTC finished 3rd, while Újpesti Dózsa finished 7th.
+At the end of the 1957/58 season, FTC finished third, while Újpesti Dózsa finished seventh.

-In September 1958 Ferencváros avenged their previous Derbi loss, demolishing the purple and whites 4-2.
+In September 1958, Ferencváros avenged their previous Derbi loss, demolishing Újpest 4-2.
 Miklós Borsos scored a brace in 26 minutes in front of 30,000 spectators at the Népstadion.

-In July 1959 the teams played a 7-goal thriller on the penultimate day of the season. Újpest bested Ferencváros 4-3, with János Göröcs and Flórián Albert both scoring braces.
-At the end of the 1958/59 campaign Újpest finished 5th, 3 points above Ferencváros.
+In July 1959, the teams played a 7-goal thriller on the penultimate day of the season. Újpest bested Ferencváros 4-3, with János Göröcs and Flórián Albert both scoring braces.
+At the end of the 1958/59 campaign, Újpest finished fifth, three points above Ferencváros.

-In 1960, Újpest ended their 13-year long league title drought, as the purple and whites finished 5 points above runners-up Ferencváros.
-Ferencváros won the first Derbi of the season 1-0, with Pál Orosz being the sole goalscorer. Újpest took revenge and defeated their biggest rivals on the penultimate day of the season, in front of 75,000 people at the Népstadion.
-The purples won 1–0 with a goal from Ferenc Szusza.
+In 1960, Újpest ended their 13-year long league title drought, finishing five points above runners up Ferencváros.
+Ferencváros won the first Derbi of the season 1-0, with Pál Orosz being the sole goal scorer. Újpest took revenge and defeated their biggest rivals on the penultimate day of the season, in front of 75,000 people at the Népstadion. Újpest won 1–0 with a goal from Ferenc Szusza.

-In 1961 Újpest came close to retaining their title, but came up 4 points short off of Vasas, while Ferencváros finished 4th.
-However, despite finishing lower in the league than their 4th district counter-parts, this was the first season since 1950 that Ferencváros defeated Újpest twice.
-Fradi defeated Újpest 2–0 in September, and with the same scoreline in April.

-The following season Újpest sought revenge, as they recorded two victories over FTC in a single season, defeating their biggest rivals 2–1 in September 1961, and also 2–1 in February. Újpest finished 2nd, while FTC achieved a 3rd-place finish.
+In 1961, Újpest came close to retaining their title, but ended up four points short off of Vasas, while Ferencváros finished fourth.
+Despite finishing lower in the league than their 4th district counter-parts, this was the first season since 1950 that Ferencváros defeated Újpest twice.
+Fradi defeated Újpest 2–0 in September 1960 and April 1961.
+The following season Újpest sought revenge, as they recorded two victories over FTC in a single season, defeating their biggest rivals 2–1 in September 1961 and February 1962. Újpest finished second, while FTC achieved a third-place finish.